What makes a great delivery experience?

 - Build excitement and get them thinking about their delivery and your brand

 It’s also worth thinking about whether you send an SMS or email notification.
 For B2B. emails can work best, and with B2C deliveries, direct to customers mobiles as an SMS can be the better option.
+This aspect of last mile carrier tracking is the critical one in establishing a successful delivery operation.

 Home Delivery Route Planner Case Study